knexator/blog/_time_genres/past-clones.md

 ## Variants & future work

 You might have guessed it from the rest of the article, but I'm not too fond of this model.
-Most of the time it's fiddly, requiring either superhuman amounts of precise planning or waiting forever while on a button 'just in case', and in general it breaks one of the gold rules of puzzle games: a solution should take more time to figure out than to execute.
+Most of the time it's fiddly, requiring either superhuman amounts of precise planning or waiting forever while on a button 'just in case', and in general it breaks one of the golden rules of puzzle games: a solution should take more time to figure out than to execute.
 I think these flaws could mostly be solved by allowing the player to freely scrub through the timeline to correct minor mistakes or avoid long waits, but surprisingly I haven't yet seen a game that does this (apparently easy) fix.
 If you do, please contact me, so I can feature it here.